 Charles E. & Sue K. Young Graduate Award, 2018

-Winner of the American Sociological Association Sociology of Law Graduate Student Paper Award, 2018
+American Sociological Association, Sociology of Law Section, Winner of the Graduate Student Paper Award, 2018

-Honorable Mention of the American Sociological Association International Migration Sections Aristide Zolberg Student Scholar Award, 2018
+American Sociological Association, International Migration Section, Honorable Mention for the Aristide Zolberg Student Scholar Award, 2018

 Center for Engaged Scholarship Fellowship, 2018

 UCLA Sociology Department’s Board of Visitors Graduate Student Fieldwork Award, 2017

 UCLA Center for Mexican Studies Tutoring Program Award, 2017

 Funded by the Mexican Foreign Ministry's Institute for Mexicans Abroad and Parents Alliance